 The purpose of the Catalyst Fund is to accelerate the pace and practice of collaborative landscape conservation and stewardship across the United States.
-The Fund makes strategic investments in strengthening the collaborative capacity of place-based, community-grounded Landscape Partnerships.
+The Fund drives strategic investments towards strengthening the collaborative capacity of place-based, communitygrounded Landscape Partnerships.
 These investments are intended to better position Partnerships to achieve long-term conservation and stewardship success, building in landscapes across the country the enduring collaborative capacity needed to address systems-level challenges like the interwoven biodiversity, climate, and environmental injustice crises.